 During the 1927-1928 season, 486 Beacon was the home Robert Shuman Steinert and his wife, Lucy Pettingill (Currier) Steinert.
 During the same season, they also lived with Lucy Steinert’s parents, Guy and Marie (Burress) Currier, at 8 Commonwealth; during the previous season they had lived with Robert Steinert’s parents, Alexander and Bessie (Shuman) Steinert, at 401 Commonwealth.
 They also maintained a home in Beverly Farms.
 Robert Steinert was president of M. Steinert & Sons, piano and music dealers, on Boylston, and of the Jewett Piano Company, manufacturers of pianos.
 By the 1928-1929 winter season, they had moved to 13 Gloucester.

-By 1929, 486 Beacon had been acquired by architect Edward Thomas Patrick Graham, who also owned 488 Beacon.
-He was the assessed owner of 486 Beacon from 1929 and continued to own both properties in the late 1950s and probably later..
+On September 26, 1928, 486 Beacon was purchased from Annie Bullard by architect Edward Thomas Patrick Graham.
+He also owned 488 Beacon.
 Edward T. P. Graham lived in Cambridge and maintained his office at 171 Newbury.

-486 Beacon became a lodging house, operated in conjunction with 488 Beacon by Charles Henry Bingham and his wife, Elizabeth (Mead) Bingham, who lived at 488 Beacon and had operated at lodging house there since about 1928.
+486-488 Beacon were operated as lodging houses by Charles Henry Bingham and his wife, Elizabeth (Mead) Bingham, who lived at 488 Beacon.

 Charles Bingham died in December of 1942, and Elizabeth Bingham moved to 312 Beacon by 1944.